hanterrian/JobApplicationBack/resources/docs/groups/auth.md

 {
     "message": "The given data was invalid.",
     "errors": {
+        "role": [
+            "The selected role is invalid."
+        ],
+        "email": [
+            "The email must be a valid email address."
+        ],
         "password": [
-            "The password confirmation does not match."
+            "The password must be at least 8 characters.", "The password confirmation does not match."
         ],
         "country_id": [